Areas of Expertise

 From 1976-78, he served as a law clerk to Judge Hugh R. Jones of the New York Court of Appeals (New York’s highest court).
 From 1978-81, he was in private practice with Kaye Scholer, a Park Avenue firm in New York City.
 From 1982-89, he was an associate professor at Fordham University Law School.

 Professor Abrams’ first book was The Law of Civil RICO (Aspen 1991).
-West Academic recently published the sixth edition of his casebook, Children and the Law–Doctrine, Policy, and Practice (co-author), and the sixth edition of his Children and the Law In a Nutshell (co-author).
+West Academic recently published the seventh edition of his casebook, Children and the Law–Doctrine, Policy, and Practice (co-author), and the sixth edition of his Children and the Law In a Nutshell (co-author).
 In 2003, he wrote A Very Special Place in Life: The History of Juvenile Justice in Missouri.
 His other casebook is Contemporary Family Law, whose fifth edition West Academic published in 2019 (co-author).
 In 2016, West Academic published his sixth book, Effective Legal Writing: A Guide for Students and Practitioners.

 With his book royalties, Professor Abrams created the Happiness For Health program, a permanent endowment that provides toys, stuffed animals, games, and parties for sick and injured children at the MU Children’s Hospital.

 At the law school, Professor Abrams has received the Administration of Justice, Distinguished Faculty Achievement, and Teacher-of-the-Year awards.
 He has also received the Board of Advocates’ Executive Award, Faculty Achievement Award, and Outstanding Contribution Award.

 Professor Abrams serves on the Missouri Supreme Court Commission on Racial and Ethnic Fairness.
 He served on the Missouri Bar Commission on Children and the Law, and the legislature enacted several bills he drafted relating to children’s welfare.